 Noticing her interest, the vendor quickly put together a small sampling of pickled items for us to try.

 I don’t care for most pickled items, but everyone on the tour that likes pickled items loved everything they tried.

 As we were leaving the market and headed to the next stop, one of the stands caught my attention.
 This seller specialized in honey and had many varieties for sale that she allowed us to sample.

-Some of the more interesting honeys were flavored with tobacco flower, lindon flower and (my favorite) chestnut honey.
+Some of the more interesting honey were flavored with tobacco flowers, lindon flowers, and (my favorite) chestnut honey.

 This time we tried Unicum, the national drink of Hungary.

 Unicum has a very interesting back story.
 The original factory owners who produced the drink fled during the Jewish persecution.
 Before fleeing, they were forced to turn over the secret recipe, which is said to contain over 40 herbs that create the unique flavor.

 The owners provided the state with a fake recipe, and the drink they produced was never as popular as the original.

 Once Communism fell, the original owners were able to return, buy back their confiscated factory, and once again begin producing their (still secret) recipe.